RedQuyllur/ChemoSupportTools/README.md

 ```

 The source code structure is divided into branches, one for each module:
-- [graphs][2] - a section that stores the source code of frequently used charts to improve the readability of notebooks; also constant classes for generators and interactive modules,
+- [graphs][2] - a section that stores the source code of frequently used charts to improve the readability of notebooks; also constant classes for generators and interactive modules;
 - [processing][3] - a section that collects:
   - the static ***processing methods***,
   - a ***dataset constants***, ***configurations*** and allowed co-occurrence,
   - a ***data handling*** scenarios (batch processing, feeding data to a method, updating a fold/handling the result),
 - [readers][4] (optionaly) - a module supporting file and path management.

+There is one exception.
+[Interactive diagrams](#analysis-examples-interact-sc) source code is located in `notebooks` directory.
+This is for practical purposes.
+The source code uses Jupyter widget methods, so they are stored in files with the `.ipynb` extension.
+Referring to such files stored in another location causes unnecessary confusion.
+Additionally, the tool requires adapting the source code to the individual project requirements, so it should be stored in an appropriate directory/branch/fork.

 [2]:../main/src/graphs
 [3]:../main/src/processing